Modelling Spiral Galaxies: Introduction

 is the (flat) density on position space $\R^2$ that corresponds to $f$, and $G$ is the constant of gravitation.
 We search for a model for the Milky Way, so we demand that the gravitational potential generated by our model must equal the gravitational potential $U_{Gal}$ of our galaxy, i.e.,

 We call $f$ a self-consistent model for the Milky Way's ISM if it satisfies \eqref{Vlasov-Poisson system eq 1} - \eqref{Vlasov-Poisson system eq 4}.

 Mathematically the problem of finding such models is challenging because we have to find models that are compactly supported, fast rotating and reasonable stable.
-Every model that one finds in the literature fails at least at one aspect.
-The infinitely extended Mestel disk mentioned above is not compactly support and has infinite mass.
+Each of the following models fails at least at one aspect: The infinitely extended Mestel disk mentioned above is not compactly support and has infinite mass.
 A cold disk where all mass is on purely circular orbits is highly unstable.
-And while the models from \cite{2015MNRAS.446.3932AndreassonRein}, \cite{2006FirtRein} or \cite{2016Frenkler} are compactly supported and stable, they are not fast rotating.
-Here in this paper we present for the first time a model that succeeds in all three aspects.
+And while the models from \cite{2015MNRAS.446.3932AndreassonRein} and \cite{2006FirtRein} are compactly supported and stable, they are not fast rotating.
+Here in this paper we present a new method to construct models that succeed in all three aspects.

 The outline of this paper is as follows: In Section \ref{section-Mestel-disc-to-Milky-Way-model} we study a new class of self-consistent models for the Mestel disc, analyse their inner structure and construct from this understanding our model for the Milky Way.
 We describe how multiphase models can be constructed with our technique.
 In Section \ref{section-Comparision-with-other-mass-models} we compare our model with other models from the literature and classify our model as a typical example for the Bosma effect.
 In Section \ref{section-Stability-and-Spiral-Activity} we study numerically the stability of our model.
 There are two instabilities and they correctly predict the spiral structure in the Milky Way's ISM and the velocity dispersion of atomic hydrogen.
 This explanations would fail if we included non-baryonic, dark matter.
 In Section \ref{section-Conclusion} we summarize our results and identify the tasks that should be tackled next.